 The canine-human bond

-The Anthrozoology major educates students about the canine-human bond, but it also gives back to the dogs with whom they partner.
+The Anthrozoology major educates students about the canine-human relationship, but it also gives back to the dogs with whom they partner.
 Carroll College works with regional shelters to rehabilitate rescue dogs for a successful human-canine partnership.
 We train students to train dogs.
 Our students learn and practice canine training techniques specific to animal-assisted activities and therapies, search and rescue, or scent detection.
 Some students learn techniques in more than one area, with different canine partners.

-Canine Classes not only investigate the human-canine bond, they also provide a unique environment for learning, evaluating, and applying canine training techniques for a broad range of purposes.
+Canine Classes not only investigate the human-canine bond, but they also provide a unique environment for learning, evaluating, and applying canine training techniques for a broad range of purposes.
 Students are offered:

 - faculty and student-based research projects exploring canine behavior and cognition

-- valuable preparation for careers in veterinary medicine, animal behavior or cognition, clinical psychology, social work, education or animal training.
+- valuable preparation for careers in veterinary medicine, animal behavior or cognition, clinical psychology, social work, education, or animal training.

-Most upper-division courses include an in-class component where students learn the theories behind the subject, and a lab component where students apply what they learn with dogs and other wildlife.
+Most upper-division courses include an in-class component where students learn the theories behind the subject and a lab component where students apply what they learn with dogs and other wildlife.